U.S. Congress approves, sends to Trump $8.3 billion to fight coronavirus

 Trump is expected to sign the bill into law so that the billions of dollars can flow toward developing vaccines against the highly contagious coronavirus and aiding international efforts to control transmission.

-Trump initially requested $2.5 billion, with much of that coming from already appropriated funds.
+Trump initially requested $2.5 billion, with much of that coming from previously appropriated funds.

 Senate Majority Leader Mitch McConnell, a Republican, said of the emergency funding bill, “It’s a serious agreement to meet a serious challenge and today we will send it to President Trump’s desk.”

-Action by Congress comes as U.S. deaths related to coronavirus infections rose to 11 on Wednesday and new cases were identified on both coasts - around New York City and Los Angeles. [nL1N2AY11X]
+Action by Congress comes as U.S. deaths related to coronavirus infections rose to 11 on Wednesday and new cases were identified on both coasts - around New York City and Los Angeles.

 New York state’s confirmed coronavirus cases have doubled to 22, Governor Andrew Cuomo announced on Thursday.